-As every good home florist knows, you’re supposed to change the water in your floral arrangement vase every few days.
+As every good home florist knows, you're supposed to change the water in a vase of flowers every few days.

 Provided there are actual flowers in the vase that is.
 This apparently keeps the flowers fresher.
 I'm not convinced.
 Plus I can't be bothered.
 So I don't do this.